Skip to main content

 * Select font size and style that supports readability and accessibility standards

-* Add meaningful alt text and decide which images and non text elements are informative vs descriptive
+* Add meaningful alt text and decide which images and non-text elements are informative vs descriptive

 * Structure content with semantic headings